Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Verification

 \subsection{Similarity of Deanonymizations}

 The final analysis we perform is to verify our deanonymization is checking whether we locate the same set of validators on a peer (i.e., IP port combination) from multiple \textsc{Rainbow} nodes.
-In total, we maintained long connections to 791 peers from more than one \textsc{Rainbow} node.
-For 758 (95.83\%) of these peers, we located the exact same set of validators on the machine from all \textsc{Rainbow} nodes that were connected to the peer.
-Further, on average the overlap of the validator sets is 99.09\%. \textbf{We conclude that our deanonymization appears robust -- we locate the same validator set on a peer from different geographically distributed \textsc{Rainbow} nodes. }
+In total, we deanonymized validators from more than one \textsc{Rainbow} node for 794 peers.
+For 762 (95.96\%) of these peers, we located the exact same set of validators on the machine from all \textsc{Rainbow} nodes that were connected to the peer.
+Further, on average the overlap of the validator sets is 99.20\%. \textbf{Thus, our deanonymization appears robust -- we locate the same validator set on a peer from different geographically distributed \textsc{Rainbow} nodes. }